LeonWTW/Elderly-companion/README.md

 If the `OPENAI_API_KEY` is left blank, the app will still run normally —
 you will simply see “AI feedback unavailable” instead of full AI analysis.

-### What you SHOULD commit to GitHub
-- `.env.example`
-- `.gitignore` that excludes `.env`

-### What you should NOT commit
-- Any `.env` containing real secrets
-- Any API keys or credentials

-This ensures graders can run the project without exposing your personal API keys.

 ---

 ## Steps to Run